Professional editor, author of eight books, and co-author of six others.

 were attending the unveiling of a jeweled canvas.
 The golden sky formed the

-backdrop for a veritable rainforest of living, breathing, blooming colors.
+backdrop for a veritable rainforest of living breathing, blooming colors.
 There

 had to be at least a half-dozen shades of green alone.

-Cascading waterfalls and waterways added a shimmering touch of aquamarine to
+Cascading waterfalls and waterways added a shimmering touch of aquamarine to the scene, while fruiting and flowering trees and shrubs joyously erupted in vibrant splashes of color.

-I had no idea what construction materials had been used for the various exterior
+I had no idea what construction materials had been used for

 me.

-I couldn't decide whether it reminded me more of a stained glass Ferris wheel
+I couldn't decide whether it reminded me more of a stained-glass Ferris wheel

 or a giant, blueberry-colored candy Lifesaver balanced on end.
 I simply shook

-nothing short of breathtaking.
+was nothing short of breathtaking.

-INTERNATIONAL CHARACTER BACKGROUND AND PHYSICAL DESCRIPTION
+INTERNATIONAL CHARACTER BACKGROUND & PHYSICAL DESCRIPTION

 Jeremiah Reason was thirty-two years old.
 His parents, a handsome, well-educated